Private Beta Access

 The report is meant to function as a structured filter and decision-support system, not as a replacement for judgment or execution discipline.

-Tide Trader runs throughout the day because market conditions change.
+Tide runs throughout the day because market conditions change.
 Different watch windows can surface different leaders, cleaner entries, and more useful continuation setups depending on timing and participation.

 That is why the dashboard includes both the current live report and archived report snapshots for comparison.

-Tide Trader is the overnight branch of the broader ecosystem.
+Tide is the overnight branch of the broader ecosystem.
 It is the foundation report for users focused on continuation, next-trade-day structure, and cleaner swing-style decision support.

 The goal is to create a dedicated product for users who want a structured intraday workflow instead of repurposing an overnight report for a different job.